-I've already taken care of my different websites, that was pretty easy using their certbot client along with the apache plugin to manage the configurations.
+I've already taken care of my different websites, that was pretty easy using the certbot client along with the apache plugin to manage the configurations.
 I did have to redo my configuration slightly to make sure I had one domain per configuration file but that was a relatively minor annoyance.

-For mail services I have a separate dedicated VPS running Postfix and Dovecot.
+For mail services I have a separate VPS running Postfix and Dovecot.
 There is no webserver on this computer and I don't want to install one just for obtaining SSL certificates.
 This is where certbot's standalone plugin comes in handy.
 It will act as a webserver just for the renewal process then shutdown once complete.

 certbot is the official tool for managing your Let's Encrypt certificates and keeping them renewed.
-There are other options available, but certbot will do the job and is well documented so I'm just going to go with that.
+There are other options available, but certbot will do the job and is well documented, so I'm just going to go with that.

 Convenient instructions for how to install certbot on a number of different systems are provided on their site.
 Go there and get it installed on your system of choice.
-My VPS is running ubuntu 16.04 so that is what this guide will focus on.
+My VPS is running Ubuntu 16.04 so that is what this guide will focus on.

 apt-get install software-properties-common add-apt-repository ppa:certbot/certbot apt-get update apt-get install certbot